nickperel/Sneaker-Sniper/README.md

   ### Usage

-  * In order to use this app, just visit the live link to the website which is hosted on Heroku and will be posted below.
+  * In order to use this app, just visit the live link to the website which is hosted on Heroku and will is listed towards the top of this README file!

   ### License Info
   * [MIT License](https://opensource.org/licenses/MIT)